 Most recently, Ryūmon Sensei was awarded the 2016 Lenz Residential Fellowship at Naropa University in Boulder, Colorado.
 Her project, Contemplative Somatic Wellness™: A Body-Mind Centered Movement for Spiritual Social Activism, arose out of the profound need to address the present manifestations of social suffering caused by historical racial oppression and the institutionalization of structural inequities through the healing of intergenerational trauma (Legacy Trauma), which continues to live in our physiology.

-Based at her home temple in Western Massachusetts, Ryūmon Sensei engages in her greatest joys: practicing and studying Dharma fulltime deepening daily her understanding of Buddha’s liberation teachings, writing poetry, working closely with formal students, learning to love and play with Arthur (10-year old, golden Cockapoo) and Jessey (12-year old, chocolate Standard Poodle), and applying her best efforts each day to the practice of fearless intimacy and living compassion with her beloved compañera and heart teacher, Anraku Sensei.
+Based at the home temple in Western Massachusetts, Ryūmon Sensei engages in her greatest joys: practicing and studying Dharma full-time, deepening daily her understanding of Buddha’s liberation teachings, writing poetry, working closely with formal students, learning to love and play with Arthur (12-year old, golden Cockapoo) and Jessey (14-year old, chocolate Standard Poodle), and applying her best efforts each day to the practice of Fearless Intimacy and Living Compassion with her beloved compañera and heart teacher, Anraku Sensei.